Assistance may be available under this guideline where the following criteria are met:

-An application must be lodged via ATLAS using the ‘VLA ASSESSED – FAMILY LAW PROPERTY PILOT’ template, making the following selections:
+An application must be lodged via ATLAS using the ‘VLA ASSESSED – FAMILY LAW PROPERTY PROGRAM’ template, making the following selections:

-- under matter type, select ‘family law property pilot’ as the primary matter type
+- under matter type, select ‘family law property program’ as the primary matter type

 - under court hearing, select ‘no court proceedings’

 If the lawyer needs to provide additional information, this should be done using the ‘submit correspondence’ function.

 Where a second VLA FDRS conference is required and may reasonably be expected to resolve issues, the lawyer may proceed to a second conference without an extension of assistance.